STEVE INSKEEP, Host:

 ULABY: Ones with a progressive bent.
 Fan communities may seem marginal from the outside, but they're technologically sophisticated and highly effective global networks.
 This group's 100,000-worldwide membership has raised enough money to donate thousands of books.

-Ms. KATE LOOBY (Operations Director, Harry Potter Alliance): There was a period where I could have recited the entire first book, like word for word for the first few chapters.
+KATE LOOBY: There was a period where I could have recited the entire first book, like word for word for the first few chapters.

 ULABY: Looby was not interested in other stories, like real life ones taking place in the Congo or Darfur.